-- 2 carrots; peeled and cut into 1" lengths
+- 2 carrots (peeled and cut into 1-inch lengths)

-- 1 large onion, 4" diameter; cut into quarters
+- 1 large onion (4-inch diameter; cut into quarters)

-- 2 waxy potatoes (such as Red Bliss), 3" diameter; cut in quarters
+- 2 waxy potatoes (such as Red Bliss; 3-inch diameter; cut in quarters)

 Heat oven to 325 F.

-Place spices in a tea ball or make a small bag made out of cheesecloth.
+Place the coriander seed, black peppercorns, dill seed, whole allspice, juniper berries, and bay leaf in a tea ball or make a small bag made out of cheesecloth.

-Rinse corned beef and place in a large dutch oven (compare prices).
+Rinse corned beef and place in a large dutch oven.

-Cook 1 hour, turn brisket over and add enough additional water (if needed) to bring level half-way up meat.
-Repeat 1 hour later.
+Then, turn the brisket over and add enough additional water (if needed) to bring level half-way up meat.

 After 3 hours, remove from oven and remove brisket from broth and set on a plate.
 Strain out carrots and onions and discard along with spice mixture.

-Add all remaining vegetables, place on stove over medium-low heat, cover, and cook for half an hour or until vegetables are fork tender.
+Add all remaining vegetables, place on stove over medium-low heat, cover, and cook for 30 minutes, or until vegetables are fork tender.
 Remove from heat.

 Slice brisket across the grain and add it back to vegetable mixture to warm up.